 Today, though ibogaine remains illegal in the United States, some countries – including Canada, Mexico, and the United Kingdom – allow its prescription by a clinician for anti-addiction therapy.
 Nevertheless, due to ongoing prohibition, as well as safety concerns, large scale studies have not been undertaken and there is currently insufficient data to conclusively determine efficacy.
-Despite this, anecdotal evidence has continued to pour in, strongly suggestion the importance of ibogaine for treating the increasingly global issue of addiction in all forms.
+Despite this, anecdotal evidence has continued to pour in, strongly suggesting the potential ibogaine may have in treating the increasingly global issue of addiction in all forms.

 Notably, some have questioned the official stance of NIDA and the DEA, which describe Ibogaine as having high abuse potential.
 Those who have experience treatments regularly describe the experience as among the most challenging of their lives.
 In an interview with VICE, David Graham Scott described the experience thusly: